Leaves for Development of Commercial Projects with a Non-University Entity

 - Vice President for Human Resources

-- Such leave arrangements are limited to full-time Professional Exempt (PAE) Staff employees.
+- Such leave arrangements are limited to full-time Exempt staff employees.

 - A leave under this policy requires the approval of the employee’s department head, RC head, and unit’s vice president, chancellor, or provost.
-A written document summarizing the conditions of the leave is to be signed by the employee, department head, RC head, and unit’s vice president, chancellor, or provost and submitted to University Human Resource Services prior to the first day of the leave.
+A written document summarizing the conditions of the leave is to be signed by the employee, department head, RC head, and unit’s vice president, chancellor, or provost and submitted to Indiana University Human Resources (IU HR) prior to the first day of the leave.
 See Approval Form for a Leave for Development of Commercial Projects with a Non-University Entity.

-- Each leave is for a specified time period of up to 24 months, at the end of which the employee would normally return full-time to his/her University position.
-A leave for an initial period less than 24 months may be extended up to a total of 24 months leave at the discretion of the University.
+- Each leave is for a specified time period of up to 24 months, at the end of which the employee would normally return full-time to their university position.
+A leave for an initial period less than 24 months may be extended up to a total of 24 months leave at the discretion of the university.